azeybey/fc_data6150/README.md

 ## Flower Classification using TPU - Data 6150 Class Term Project

-This project is developed for final project of Data Science Foundation class at Wentworth Institution of Technologies.
+This project is developed for final project of Data Science Foundation class at Wentworth Institute of Technology.

 ## Introduction
-The objective of this project is to build a machine learning model that identifies the type of flowers in a dataset of images.
+The objective of this project is to build a machine learning model that identifies the type of flower in a given image.

 This project is inspired by the [the Kaggle TPU Competition](https://www.kaggle.com/competitions/tpu-getting-started/) [1].